opencomputeproject/SAI/test/saithrift/README.txt

     sail3.L3IPv4HostTest refers to file: sail3.py, test case L3IPv4HostTest
     Examine the sail3.py file for details.

-    eth1 and eth2 in the command above refer to the clien (test machine) interfaces
+    eth1 and eth2 in the command above refer to the client (test machine) interfaces.

-    server='10.0.0.1' is the IP address of the switch (it must be accessible from the test machine)
+    server='10.0.0.1' is the IP address of the switch (server) - it must be accessible from the test machine (client)

     sample configuration for mellanox sn2700 under src/msn_2700 directory: default_interface_to_front_map.ini